idmn/Lyrics_WC/README.md

 * `getWordCount` The first argument is the list of lyrics, the second - list of their popularities.
 By default, this argument is set to 100 (percents), so that all the lyrics are equally popular.
 The output of the function is a data.table with words in the first column and their "frequencies" in the second.
 I'll explain how they are calculated by an example.
 Suppose an artist has two songs: Song1 and Song2.
 Word "yeah" occurs 10 times in the Song1 and 4 times in the Song2.
 Song1 popularity is 30 and Song2 popularity is 100.
 Then the resulting "frequency" for word "yeah" is `10*30/100 + 4*100/100 = 7`.
 Such a way of counting was selected to make more popular songs have more influence on the result.
 * `printWC` Basically prints wordcloud by known word couns to a selected file.
 Title may be specified.

-At the end `wordcloud` from the same named package by Ian Fellows is used.
-To read more about it you may want to look at it's [documentation](https://cran.r-project.org/web/packages/wordcloud/wordcloud.pdf).